Oreoxmt/docs/tidb-cloud/migrate-incremental-data-from-mysql-using-data-migration.md

     - **Data source**: the data source type.
     - **Region**: the region of the data source, which is required for cloud databases only.
-    - **Connectivity method**: the connection method for the data source. <CustomContent plan="dedicated">Currently, you can choose public IP, VPC Peering, or Private Link according to your connection method.</CustomContent><CustomContent plan="essential">You can choose public IP or Private Link according to your connection method.</CustomContent>
+    - **Connectivity method**: the connection method for the data source. <CustomContent plan="dedicated">Currently, you can choose public IP, VPC Peering, or Private Link according to your connection method.</CustomContent><CustomContent plan="essential">You can choose public IP or Private Link according to your connection method.</CustomContent><CustomContent plan="premium">Select **Public**.</CustomContent>

     <CustomContent plan="dedicated">